social-science-data-editors/guidance/DCAS_Restricted_data.md

 ### IPUMS

-IPUMS data are subject to varying usage restrictions - please consult with IPUMS directly  (at [ipums@umn.edu](mailto:ipums@umn.edu)) should you have any doubts.
+IPUMS data are subject to varying usage restrictions.
+You can find a comprehensive overview of the distribution restrictions at [https://ipums.org/about/terms](https://ipums.org/about/terms), please consult with IPUMS directly  (at [ipums@umn.edu](mailto:ipums@umn.edu)) should you have any doubts.

 [IPUMS USA Registration page](https://uma.pop.umn.edu/usa/user/new?return_url=https%3A%2F%2Fusa.ipums.org%2Fusa-action%2Fmenu) states